pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

    });
    ```

-We deploy the app service which includes the website and the connection to the SQLServer instance.
+We deploy the app service, which includes the website and the connection to the SQLServer instance.

    ```C#
    var app = new AppService("app", new AppServiceArgs